myersm0/ObservableCortex.jl/README.md

 	[HSV(0, 0, v) for v in range(1, 0; length = size(c[R], Exclusive()))];
 ]
 plot!(montage, colors; colormap = coolhot)

-# there's too much space between some of the panels; I aim to improve this in a future version,
-# but for now you can do this:
-colgap!(montage.grid, 2, -100)
-colgap!(montage.grid, 3, -220)
 ```
 ![demo3](https://github.com/myersm0/ObservableCortex.jl/blob/main/examples/demo3.png)